-3 people sentenced in Common Pleas Court
+3 people sentenced in Van Wert CP Court

 DAVE MOSIER/independent editor